English (ENGL)

 ENGL 326 Eighteenth-Century British Literature (3 Credits)

-An in-depth study of British literature in the late seventeenth and eighteenth centuries featuring works of major writers like Swift and Pope is pursued in this course.
+This course offers an in-depth study of British literature in the late seventeenth and eighteenth centuries featuring works of major writers like Swift and Pope.

 Pre-requisite(s): ENGL 102, ENGL 213; Co-requisite(s): ENGL 219